'Shakespeare in Love' bows on London stage - with the dog

 But Tom Bateman as Shakespeare and Lucy Briggs-Owen as Viola bring an engaging and youthful energy to a script adopted from the screenplay by Stoppard and co-writer Marc Norman.
 Like the film, the play superimposes highlights from "Romeo and Juliet" over the story of penniless Will and the heiress Viola, their affair doomed by England's class system.

-It is acted out on a wooden stage upon a stage, meant to be the Rose Theatre in London, summer of 1593, with a huge cast of 28.
+It is acted out on a wooden stage upon a stage, meant to be the Rose Theater in London, summer of 1593, with a huge cast of 28.

 In case you loved the movie and feared that the stage show, directed by the inventive Declan Donnellan, might have left out one of its best running gags, there is a dog.